 - Audit of a complete set of financial statements of an entity other than a listed entity using a fair presentation framework.
-The audit is not a group audit (i.e., SLAuS 600 (Revised) does not apply). - The financial statements are prepared by management of the entity in accordance with SLFRSs (a general purpose framework). - The terms of the audit engagement reflect the description of management's responsibility for the financial statements in SLAuS 210. - The relevant ethical requirements that apply to the audit are those of the jurisdiction. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty exists related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern, and the Company is considering bankruptcy.
+The audit is not a group audit (i.e., SLAuS 600 does not apply). - The financial statements are prepared by management of the entity in accordance with Sri Lanka accounting standards. (a general purpose framework). - The terms of the audit engagement reflect the description of management's responsibility for the financial statements in SLAuS 210. - The relevant ethical requirements that apply to the audit Comprise the Code of Ethics issued by CA Sri Lanka - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty exists related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern, and the Company is considering bankruptcy.
 The financial statements omit the required disclosures relating to the material uncertainty.
 An adverse opinion is being expressed because the effects on the financial statements of such omission are material and pervasive. - The auditor is not required, and has otherwise not decided, to communicate key audit matters in accordance with SLAuS 701. - The auditor has obtained all of the other information prior to the date of the auditor's report and the matter giving rise to the adverse opinion on the financial statements also affects the other information. - Those responsible for oversight of the financial statements differ from those responsible for the preparation of the financial statements. - In addition to the audit of the financial statements, the auditor has other reporting responsibilities required under local law.